 Focusing on UN SDG goals No 1.
 No Poverty, No 2.
 No Hunger, and No 10.
 Reduced Inequalities, we are trying to address the issue by working with communities who have low means of income and provide opportunity for increased livelihood so they can live a life of dignity and success.

 We believe that with income generation activities as well as the development of social enterprises that not only generate income but also bring awareness and resources to other major global issues, we will see a reduction of poverty and hunger in the areas we work and we will see inequalities reduced.
 Together, we are working toward the UN Sustainable Development Goals and it is our goal to be a part of ensuring there is ‘No Poverty by 2030’!

 2018 Highlights from around the world.

-delivered to 34 students as a part of a pilot life-skills program.
+delivered to 34 students as a part of a pilot life-skills programme.

-completed a 6-week training program learning handicraft skills as a part of a Sewing and Handicraft shop we support.
+completed a 6-week training programme learning handicraft skills as a part of a Sewing and Handicraft shop we support.
 These new skills will increase their income and support their livelihoods.